wandenberg/nginx-selective-cache-purge-module/README.md

 Nginx Selective Cache Purge Module
 ==================================

-A module to purge cache by SQL LIKE patterns.
+A module to purge cache by GLOB patterns.

 _This module is not distributed with the Nginx source.
 See [the installation instructions](#installation)._